MicrosoftDocs/azure-docs/articles/azure-maps/about-azure-maps.md

 Azure Maps uses a key-based authentication scheme.
 When you create your account, two keys are generated.
 To authenticate for Azure Maps services, you can use either key.

 Note - Azure Maps shares customer-provided address/location queries ("Queries") with third-party TomTom for mapping functionality purposes.
 Queries aren't linked to any customer or end user when shared with TomTom and can't be used to identify individuals.
-Microsoft is currently in the process of adding TomTom to the Online Services Subcontractor List.
 The Mobility and Weather services, which include integration with Moovit and AccuWeather are currently in [PREVIEW](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

+Microsoft is currently in the process of adding TomTom, Moovit and AccuWeather to the Online Services Subcontractor List.

 ## Supported regions

-Azure Maps services are currently available in all countries and regions except the following:
+Azure Maps services are currently available except in the following countries/regions:

 * China
 * South Korea